- Holly Searle

 They extended an open invitation to me too return if I needed too and that was the most apt safety net that anyone could have strung below my tightrope wire.

 And here is what I learnt.
-The recipe I had being following to make marmalade was all wrong and I had to find a new one.
+The recipe I had been following to make marmalade was all wrong and I had to find a new one.
 So I used my recovery time wisely.
 I did all the things I hadn't been able to do before because I was constantly caught in a series of ever decreasing circles.
 I reconnected with old friends, I went to places I had never been before, I made new friends, I started living again and more importantly I began to rebuild my life.

 Even though I lost my job, I didn't loose my home and I am proud of the fact that throughout this whole process I never once miss a payment on my mortgage.
 The most import and astonishing thing I realised, was that certain aspects and functions of my old life were so unnecessary and without them, I still able to maintain a reasonable standard of living without all the stresses of the hamster wheel.
 The fear that had kept me imprisoned for years was just that, a fear, as the reality of no longer living under its regime was surprisingly manageable.